ossan-dev/azure-function-series/start/Steps.md

 1. change in csproj from net5.0 to netstandard2.1
 1. `dotnet sln .\start.sln add .\azure-function-entities\azure-function-entities.csproj`
 1. git push
+1. create record Output.cs in entities (folder "models") with props:
+   - Message
+   - ApiKey
+1. create service GreetingsService.cs in managers (folder "services") with methods:
+   - SayHello()
+1. pull up its interface
+1. move interface to its own file
 1. make the func not static & create its constructor
+1. inject IGreetingsService in TimerTriggerFunc.cs
 1. create Startup.cs in func proj
 1. inherit from FunctionsStartup
 1. decorate namespace with `[assembly: FunctionsStartup(typeof(Startup))]`